FailAcademy/learning/wdp-vancouver/_lessons/week-07/01-intro-to-php.md

 Time to try out some PHP:

-- Create an `index.php` file in your `htdocs` directory (or `www` dir if using WAMP)
+- Create an `index.php` file in a sub-dir of `public`
-- In that file write `<?php  ?>` so Apache knows it needs to parse it
+- In that file type `<?php  ?>`
-- Between your opening and closing PHP tags write `echo "Hello world!";`
+- Between your opening and closing PHP tags type `echo "Hello, world!";`
-- Go to http://localhost:8888 and check it out
+- Go to http://192.168.33.10/SUB_DIR_NAME/ to see what shows up there
+- Also try running `php index.php` in your CLI...

 ---